Arizonans for Gun Safety

 Arizonans for Gun Safety (AzGS) is a non-profit organization that aims to reduce gun-related deaths and promote gun safety.
 The organization also has education programs to teach about safe storage practices, non-violent conflict resolution, and ways to address youth violence.

 History

 In 1994 the brother of Geraldine Hill was killed by a man with an AK-47 and a history of mental illness.
 One year later, Hills created AzGS.

 Some other group members were similarly affected by gun violence.
 Jennifer Longdon joined and became a president of AzGS after she was paralyzed due to a random drive-by shooting.
 Otis and Lory Smith joined the board of directors in 2000 after their daughter Shannon was killed from a stray bullet fired into the air.
 The group was later instrumental in passing Shannon's Law, named after Otis and Lory's daughter.

 The group endorsed the Assault Weapons Ban of 2013.

-In 2014 AzGS filed an Amicus Curiae for the Appellee in the case of Heller v.
+In 2014 AzGS filed an amicus curiae brief for the appellee in the case of Heller v.
 District of Columbia.